 YES!
 Wear sunscreen, you fool.
 You don’t want to be sunburned and miserable all weekend.

 I live in Douglass Park.
 How do I get Riot Fest tickets?

-Each year, we invite our Douglass Park neighbors to come out and enjoy Riot Fest, September 17–19, free of charge.
-We value community inclusion, and want our neighbors to feel that Riot Fest is not only something they can take part in, but also be proud of.
+Each year, we invite our Douglass Park neighbors to come out and enjoy Riot Fest, September 16–18, free of charge.
+We value community inclusion and want our neighbors to feel that Riot Fest is not only something they can take part in, but also be proud of.
 Details on eligibility and pre-registration will be made available prior to the festival.
 Check the Community section of the FAQs.

 Does Riot Fest use facial recognition?

 No. Riot Fest does not and will never use facial recognition technology at their events.
 (We couldn’t afford it even if we wanted to.)

 At this time, Riot Fest does not have any Covid-related requirements for entry.
 All restrictions are currently lifted in the City of Chicago.
 However, this is subject to change.
 The safety of all patrons is our top priority, and we will continue to work in conjunction with city health officials to ensure we follow all appropriate guidelines.
 If any policies change, we will make announcements accordingly.
 For further information regarding Covid-19, please visit www.Chicago.gov.

 MEDICINE / EQUIPMENT

 Prescription medications are allowed under the following conditions: